MAIF/react-forms/README.md

 the following methods works for basic types if the format is define to `array`.
 All methods for [mixed](#mixed) are available.

 #### `constraints.length(value: number | Reference<number>, message?:string)`
-Set the length of the array and display an error if it's different.
+Set the length of the array and display an error if it's different. value can be a number or a [`reference`](#constraintsrefrefany) to a number
 ```javascript
 {type: 'length', ref: 5, message: 'this array must have 5 elements'}
 ```